informalsystems/hermes/guide/src/transactions.md

     - `MsgChannelCloseInit` (`chan-close-init` command) and
     - `MsgTransfer` (`ft-transfer` command)

-- `dst-chain-id` - is the identifier of the chain where the transaction is sent.
+- `dst-chain-id` - is the identifier of the chain where the transaction will be sent.

 - `src-chain-id` - is the identifier of the chain that is queried for the data that is included in the transaction, e.g. connection data, client proofs, etc. To ensure correct on-chain state, the relayer also queries the destination chain, however it does not include this information in the Tx to the destination chain.